particle-iot/docs/src/content/tutorials/device-cloud/console.md

 The Location settings include:

-- **Publish radius** in meters, floating point.
+- **Radius Trigger** in meters, floating point.
 When the current position's distance from the last publish exceeds this distance, the new position is published.
 0.0 means do not use a publish radius.
-- **Interval minimum** Wait at least this long in seconds after the last location publish before publishing again.
+- **Minimum Interval** Wait at least this long in seconds after the last location publish before publishing again.
 0 means do not use an interval minimum.
-- **Interval maximum** Publish location at least this often (in seconds) even if there is no movement.
+- **Maximum Interval** Publish location at least this often (in seconds) even if there is no movement.
 0 means do not use an interval maximum.

 #### Motion Settings